Hernandez (wrestler): Teaming and feuding with Matt Morgan (2010–2011)

-Since then Hernandez teamed up with Matt Morgan and D'Angelo Dinero and moved on to feuding with Rhino and Team 3D, who accused TNA of favoring the younger talent of the company.
+In late-2009, Hernandez teamed up with Matt Morgan and D'Angelo Dinero and moved on to feuding with Rhino and Team 3D, who accused TNA of favoring the younger talent of the company.
 At Turning Point Rhino and Team 3D defeated Morgan, Hernandez and Dinero in a street fight.
 At Final Resolution Morgan, Hernandez, Dinero and Suicide defeated Neal, Team 3D and Rhino in an eight-man elimination tag team match.
 On the January 4, 2010, live, three-hour, Monday night episode of Impact!
 Hernandez and Morgan defeated Dr. Stevie and Raven to become the number one contenders to the TNA World Tag Team Champions British Invasion.
 At Genesis Hernandez and Morgan defeated the British Invasion to win the TNA World Tag Team Championship.
 At Against All Odds as part of the 8 Card Stud Tournament Hernandez and Morgan were forced to face each other in the first round.
 Morgan defeated Hernandez by taking advantage of his injured shoulder and pinning him, while grabbing a hold of his trunks.
 At Destination X Hernandez and Morgan retained the Tag Team Title in a match against Beer Money despite plenty of miscommunication between the two champions.
 After the match Morgan nailed Hernandez with the Carbon Footprint.
 The following day on Impact!
 Morgan defeated Hernandez via referee stoppage after sandwiching his head between his boot and the ring post.
 After the match Homicide came out to check on his former partner, who was being helped by medics.
 TNA later reported on Hernandez's kayfabe injuries, claiming that he had suffered a herniated disc and cervical damage to his neck in the assault and will be out of action indefinitely.
 The neck injury storyline was created so Hernandez could work in Mexico for three months.